 What is a B Corp?

-Certified B Corporations, or B Corps, are companies verified by B Lab to meet high standards of social and environmental performance, transparency, and accountability.
+Certified B Corporations™, or B Corps™, are companies verified as meeting standards for social and environmental performance, transparency, and accountability.
 Discover what it means to be a B Corp and how these businesses are transforming the global economy.

 Operating a business with more than profit is a fundamental part of being a B Corp.
 B Corps are for-profit businesses; they exist to make money.
 It’s just that they don’t only exist to make money.